 The disciplines of Mathematics, Engineering and Science are inherently very collaborative endeavors.
 The open source development models used by Linux distributions such as Fedora, are both very familiar and comfortable for people like myself who are from these disciplines.
 In a Linux environment, the tools I use for computing can evolve with the Science as needed, and just exactly what they do can always be unambiguously verified by a direct inspection of the underlying source code.

 I hope to assist with the advancement of Fedora by packaging new and useful tools for mathematics, engineering, and science.
 I have a high degree of interest in automated theorem proving, SAT and SMT solvers, and formal languages with a focus on both practical applications (e.g. software and hardware verification, systems biology) and formalized proofs in pure mathematics.

-Some other prominent hobbies of mine include; amateur radio (Technician Class, KD6EKQ), general aviation (private pilot certificate with Glider, ASEL category ratings), and driving motorcycles, fixing them not so much (1973 Kawasaki Z1, 1989 Kawasaki ZX10).
+Some other prominent hobbies of mine include; amateur radio (Amateur Extra Class, KD6EKQ), general aviation (private pilot certificate with Glider, ASEL category ratings), and driving motorcycles, fixing them not so much (1973 Kawasaki Z1, 1989 Kawasaki ZX10).